-It may be a topic that you aren’t comfortable talking about, but constipation is very common.
-Around 14% of people struggle with chronic constipation.
-It’s also more common in women than men (Suares 2011).
-Constipation is defined as consistently having a low frequency of bowel movements and/or difficulty in passing a bowel movement.
+It may be a difficult topic of conversation, but constipation is a common problem.
+Around 14% of people struggle with chronic constipation with a higher prevalence in women than men (Suares 2011).
+Constipation is defined as consistently having a low frequency of bowel movements and/or difficulty in passing stools.

 There are three main types of constipation:

-- Dyssynergic defecation is typically associated with loss of coordination of the muscles involved in having a bowel movement.
-The most common cause of dyssynergic defecation are poor bowel habits.
+While the term is a mouthful, dyssynergic defecation is the loss of coordination of the muscles involved in having a bowel movement.
+The most common cause is poor bowel habits.
 Examples include straining too much or holding back from having bowel movements repeatedly.
-It also can be caused by physical and/or sexual abuse and physical/structural problems with the colon.
+Other causes include physical or sexual abuse and structural problems with the colon.
 Most commonly, dyssynergic defecation consists of excessive straining with difficulty in completing a bowel movement (Rao 2004).

-- Slow Transit constipation is the least common type of constipation.
+Slow transit is the least common type of constipation.
 It’s caused by impairment of the normal muscle contractions in the colon (Dinning 2015).

-- Functional constipation is the most common, yet least understood (Camilleri 2017).
-It’s likely a combination of diet and lifestyle factors combined with changes or problems with the normal gastrointestinal flora (bacteria) found throughout the digestive tract.
+The most common type of constipation is functional constipation.
+Unfortunately, it is the least understood (Camilleri 2017).
+It’s likely a combination of diet and lifestyle factors combined with changes or problems with the normal bacteria found throughout the digestive tract.

-The initial approach for constipation involves using standard treatments and watching for improvements.
+The initial approach for most cases of constipation starts with standard treatments and watching for improvements.
 If standard treatments fail, then an evaluation for dyssynergic defecation or slow transit constipation could be warranted.

-If an adult has recent onset constipation with unexplained weight loss, or bloody stools, they should be evaluated for colon cancer (Camilleri 2017).
-Although bloody stools can be scary, the most common cause is hemorrhoids.
+In rare cases, constipation may indicate a more severe underlying problem.
+If an adult has recent onset constipation with unexplained weight loss or bloody stools, they should be evaluated for colon cancer (Camilleri 2017).
+Bloody stools can be scary, although the most common cause is usually hemorrhoids.

-If you’re not consuming enough fluids, or you’ve recently lost fluids through sweating, vomiting or other reasons, you can get dehydrated.
+If you’re not consuming enough fluids, or you’ve recently lost a lot of fluids through sweating, vomiting or other reasons, you can get dehydrated.
 Keeping fluid intake at a normal level is important for maintaining bowel movements.
 Adequate water keeps stools soft and easier to pass.
-However, there doesn’t appear to be any benefits to drinking more water if you aren’t dehydrated (Arnaud 2003).
+However, there doesn’t appear to be any benefits for drinking more water if you aren’t dehydrated (Arnaud 2003).
 While rare, it is possible to drink too much water as well (Hew-Butler 2019).

 While hydration needs vary by body weight, shooting for 8 cups a day is not unreasonable.
 If you drink less than 500 mL of water (around 2 cups) a day and struggle with constipation, increasing your hydration is likely a critical component (Fathallah 2017).

 While there are many fiber supplements on the market, the research suggests that soluble, gel-forming, non-digestible fibers work best.
 Psyllium husk is an example of such a fiber.
-There is a simple test you can use to see if your fiber is effective for constipation.
-Place a serving of the fiber in a ½ cup of water and make sure it forms a gel within 15 minutes (McRorie 2015).
+There is a simple test to evaluate your fiber’s effectiveness for constipation.
+Place a serving of the fiber in a ½ cup of water and check to see if it forms a gel within 15 minutes (McRorie 2015).

 Processed foods may be convenient, but they are usually low in fiber.
 Foods like white bread, chips, sugary cereals, cheese, fried foods, fast food and prepared meals appear to increase risks of gastrointestinal symptoms including constipation (Okawa 2019).
 Eating more fruits, vegetables, and whole grains can help increase fiber and decrease risks for constipation.

 In more severe cases of constipation, a low FODMAP diet is also worth considering.
 The low FODMAP diet eliminates foods that contain specific fermentable components that seem to make gastrointestinal symptoms worse.
-The low FODMAP diet is fairly strict and while effective, it can be challenging to implement (Rao 2015).
+The low FODMAP diet is fairly strict.
+While effective, it can be challenging to implement (Rao 2015).
 For more information on the low FODMAP diet, see here.

 A review of the research on prunes for constipation potentially showed that 10 prunes a day improved stool frequency and consistency better than psyllium (Lever 2014).
-While promising for symptom relief, prunes add significant sugar to the diet amounting to 36 grams or two and ½ tablespoons of sugar a day.
-While that doesn’t mean I’m opposed to using prunes, it’s just worth keeping the sugar content in perspective.
+While promising for symptom relief, prunes add significant sugar to the diet amounting to 36 grams or 2 ½ tablespoons of sugar a day.
+While that doesn’t mean I’m opposed to prunes, you still want to keep in mind their high sugar content.

 Magnesium is an osmotic laxative that can help with constipation.
 For some, magnesium supplements may help draw enough water into the colon to keep stools soft enough to relieve constipation.

-Magnesium comes as a salt, and the types of magnesium that work best for constipation are usually the types that are least absorbed, so they stay in the digestive tract.
+Magnesium comes as a salt, and the types of magnesium that work best for constipation are poorly absorbed, so they stay in the digestive tract.
 Examples include magnesium oxide, magnesium hydroxide and magnesium sulfate.
-Keep in mind that it is possible to take too much magnesium.
-For normal, healthy individuals, I usually won’t dose over 600 mg of magnesium per day for continuous use (Bokhari 2018).
+Keep in mind that you can take too much magnesium.
+For normal healthy individuals, I usually don’t recommend over 600 mg of magnesium per day for continuous use (Bokhari 2018).

 The most common side effect of taking too much vitamin C is diarrhea.
-For occasional constipation taking higher doses of vitamin C can draw water into the colon and help bring relief.
+This effect can be used to treat constipation.
+For occasional constipation, taking higher doses of vitamin C can draw water into the colon and help bring relief.

 While the research results are still not conclusive, probiotics may benefit constipation (Miller 2017).
 In a recent review, authors concluded that probiotics containing lactobacillus or bifidobacteria increase bowel movements by almost one per week and decrease the transit time of food through the gastrointestinal tract by about 15 hours.
-Both these results should be helpful for relieving constipation.
+Both of these results suggest probiotics may be helpful for relieving constipation.

 One of the more common natural laxatives that people use is senna.
-Senna is a natural stimulant laxative that causes contractions of the digestive tract to help with constipation.
+Senna is an herbal stimulant laxative that causes contractions of the digestive tract to help with constipation.
 Since senna is a stimulant laxative there have been concerns that long-term use may weaken bowel contractions.
-However, the current research does not appear to indicate that senna carries these risks when used in reasonable quantities (Vilanova-Sanchez 2018).
+However, the latest research does not appear to show risks when senna is used in reasonable quantities (Vilanova-Sanchez 2018).